Suspended License Defense

-Miami criminal defense attorney Evan A. Hoffman of The Hoffman Firm can help you get your license back.
-Mr. Hoffman has helped hundreds of citizens in South Florida, and across the state, regain their driving privileges and pursue a suspended license defense, even those with multiple suspensions and traffic violations.
+Miami criminal defense attorney Evan Hoffman of The Hoffman Firm can help use his legal skill to build a case on your behalf and help you get your license back.
+Mr. Hoffman has helped hundreds of Florida citizens regain their driving privileges and pursue a suspended license defense.
+He has even assisted those with multiple suspensions and extensive serious traffic violations.

-The Hoffman Firm will walk you through the hearing process and aggressively represent you and your case before the Florida DMV.
-With years of experience as a defense attorney, Evan A. Hoffman is familiar with the courtroom and is prepared to advocate for you aggressively to drop or reduce your charges.
+Our team at The Hoffman Firm can walk you through the hearing process and aggressively represent your case before the Florida DMV.
+With years of experience as a defense attorney, Evan Hoffman is familiar with the courtroom and is prepared to advocate for your rights.
+If at all possible, our team can pursue the option to drop or reduce your charges.

-§322.27 grants the department the right to suspend a license or identification card of anyone without a preliminary hearing upon a showing of records or sufficient evidence that the cardholder has done any of the following:
+According to Florida law, §322.27 grants the department the right to suspend an individual’s license or identification card without a preliminary hearing if there are records of wrongdoing or sufficient evidence.

-- Is convicted of a violation of any traffic law resulting in a crash which caused death or personal injury of another or property damage in excess of $500;
+- Violated any traffic law resulting in a crash that caused death or personal injury of another person, or resulted in property damage in excess of $500;

-- Is incompetent to operate a motor vehicle;
+- Is incompetent in a way that prevents them from operating a motor vehicle;

-- Permitted illegal or fraudulent use of the license or has knowingly been a party to the obtaining of a license by fraud or misrepresentation or to the display, or representation as one’s own, of a driver license or identification card not issued to him;
+- Permitted illegal or fraudulent use of the license or has knowingly been involved in obtaining a license by fraud or misrepresentation.

-- Committed an offense in another state which, if committed in this state, would be grounds for suspension or revocation;
+- Committed an offense in another state which, if committed in Florida, would be grounds for suspension or revocation;

-An arrest for DUI in Florida results in automatic and immediate suspension of the accused’s driver’s license.
-This penalty is in addition to the punishments for drunk driving.
-Once the arresting law enforcement officer issues your temporary driving permit, you are able to drive until the hearing before the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
+An arrest for DUI in Florida results in automatic and immediate suspension of the accused person’s driver’s license.
+This penalty occurs in addition to the punishments for drunk driving.
+Once the arresting law enforcement officer issues a temporary driving permit, the individual is able to drive until their hearing, where they will appear before the Florida Department of Highway Safety and Motor Vehicles (DHSMV).

 Under §322.34, a person found guilty of driving with a suspended license may face any of the following consequences:

-Driving under suspension then being arrested for DWLS (Driving While License is Suspended) may result in the existing suspension being extended, or the license could be taken away permanently.
+Driving while your license is suspended is a serious offense and may result in the extension of an existing suspension, or the driver’s license could be taken away permanently.

-Florida Code §322.264 defines a habitual traffic offender as any person whose record shows an accumulation of any of a specific number of convictions for offenses described in subsection (1) or subsection (2) within a five year period.
+Florida Code §322.264 defines a habitual traffic offender as any person whose record shows an accumulation of any of a specific number of convictions for offenses within a five-year period.

-Three or more convictions of any or one of the following offenses arising out of separate actions:
+Habitual offenders face three or more convictions of any of the following offenses: